stolostron/multicluster-observability-operator/README.md

    export DOCKER_PASS=<quay.io password>
    ```

 3. Deploy the operator with the `./tests/e2e/setup.sh` script.
 To install the latest `multicluster-observability-operator` image, you can find the latest tag at [Red Hat Quay.io](https://quay.io/repository/open-cluster-management/multicluster-monitoring-operator?tab=tags).
-Then install by
+Then install the observability service with the following command:

    ```
    ./tests/e2e/setup.sh quay.io/open-cluster-management/multicluster-observability-operator:<latest tag>